 – Ensure the hose for filling the birth pool fits one of your taps and reaches your pool.
 Seriously, you can not imagine how often this isn’t done and foils waterbirth plans!
 Do not just assume it all fits.
 If the hose won’t connect then you’ll need an adapter or extra pump; ask me.

-Please prepare in a box, plastic tub or reserved laundry basket.
+Please prepare in plastic tubs or reserved laundry baskets; boxes work in a pinch.

 1) Dryer Items

 These items will be warmed in the dryer prior to birth.
-Place in a separate bag or container (but keep it with Birth Container).
+Place in a separate bag or container, stored near dryer or with Birth Container).
 Washed and ready for use; will get soiled or stained so consider Thrift Store purchases.

 - 6 towels (make it 8-10 for waterbirth!)